Chemical fibre separation and bleaching

 The process of chemical defibration and bleaching.
 Click to enlarge image.

-Cross section of a continous digester.
+Cross section of a continuous digester.
 Click to enlarge image.

 At the Iggesund mill the two types of pulp are supplied directly from the pulp mill to the board machines to produce a homogeneous white multi-ply board.
 The pulp mill is equipped with advanced measurement and control systems.
 These systems together with well trained operators are important factors in maintaining uniformity and a high level of quality.
 The pulp characteristics are customised to suit the board mill.